hash123shaikh/reproducibility-hnc-cnn/README1.md

 - **Hasan Shaikh** - [GitHub](https://github.com/hash123shaikh)
 - **Dr. Hannah Mary Thomas T** - hannah.thomas@cmcvellore.ac.in
 - **Institution:** Quantitative Imaging Research and AI Lab, Christian Medical College, Vellore, India

 ---

-## Contributing

-We welcome contributions!
-If you find issues or have suggestions for improvements, please:
-1. Open an issue describing the problem
-2. Fork the repository
-3. Create a feature branch
-4. Submit a pull request

----